Child Visitation Lawyer Florida

 How Leap Frog Can Help

-As your child visitation attorney, our top priority is to keep things equitable and fair between the two of you.
+As your child visitation attorney, our top priority is creating a plan that works best for your family.
+(As attorneys, we can’t strive to do what’s best for both spouses even though in our hearts we would like to see that happen in some cases.)
 This usually involves a thorough consultation to learn about your current family dynamic and highlight the major issues surrounding child visitation and custody.

 Some common questions we ask include: